cncf/k8s-conformance/reviewing.md

 fashion, verify that the `name` is listed in "Participant Kubernetes Combinations" section of the vendor's Participation Form.

-When a submission meets all policy requirements, label the pull request `participation-form-signed-yes` to indicate that the policy review is complete.
+When a submission meets all policy requirements, reply to the pull request with `Signed Participation Form Received` to indicate that the policy review is complete.

+## Tasks to Complete After Review

+1. Confirm there is a `+1` and `Signed Participation Form Received` in the comments.
+Merge the PR.

+2. Update the spreadsheet to reflect the vendor's certified offering: https://docs.google.com/a/linuxfoundation.org/spreadsheets/d/1LxSqBzjOxfGx3cmtZ4EbB_BGCxT_wlxW_xgHVVa23es/edit?usp=drive_web

+3. Add the vendor's logo to https://www.cncf.io/certification/software-conformance/

+4. Add the vendor's listing to https://kubernetes.io/partners/#dist